Contract types and employer responsibilities

-Zero hour contracts are also known as casual contracts.
-Zero hour contracts are usually for ‘piece work’ or ‘on call’ work, eg interpreters.
+Zero-hours contracts are also known as casual contracts.
+Zero-hours contracts are usually for ‘piece work’ or ‘on call’ work, for example for interpreters.

 - they are on call to work when you need them

-- you don’t have to give them work
+- you do not have to give them work

-- they don’t have to do work when asked
+- they do not have to do work when asked

-You can’t do anything to stop a zero hours worker from getting work elsewhere.
+You cannot do anything to stop a zero-hours worker from getting work elsewhere.
 The law says they can ignore a clause in their contract if it bans them from:

 - looking for work